Tems-py/Discord-Python-Ticket-System/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

 # Information
 Take your time and work your way through the tutorial.
-If you have any problems, please feel free to contact me via [discord](https://discord.gg/ykF6UfqWgF).
+If you have any problems, feel free to contact me via [discord](https://discord.gg/ykF6UfqWgF).

 If you are using the ticket system, please give the repository a star and / or create a fork.